openstack-archive/tripleo-incubator/devtest.md

         source $TRIPLEO_ROOT/tripleo-incubator/seedrc

+1. Perform setup of your seed cloud.

+        init-keystone -p unset unset 192.0.2.1 admin@example.com root@192.0.2.1
+        setup-endpoints 192.0.2.1 --glance-password unset --heat-password unset --neutron-password unset --nova-password unset keystone role-create --name heat_stack_user
+        user-config
+        setup-neutron 192.0.2.2 192.0.2.3 192.0.2.0/24 192.0.2.1 ctlplane

 1. Create some 'baremetal' node(s) out of KVM virtual machines and collect their MAC addresses.
    Nova will PXE boot these VMs as though they were physical hardware.
    If you want to create the VMs yourself, see footnote [2] for details on their requirements.
 The parameter to create-nodes is VM count.

-        export MACS=$(create-nodes $NODE_CPU $NODE_MEM $NODE_DISK $NODE_ARCH 3)
+        export SEED_MACS=$(create-nodes $NODE_CPU $NODE_MEM $NODE_DISK $NODE_ARCH 1)
+        setup-baremetal $NODE_CPU $NODE_MEM $NODE_DISK $NODE_ARCH "$SEED_MACS"

    If you need to collect MAC addresses separately, see scripts/get-vm-mac.

-1. Perform setup of your seed cloud.

-        init-keystone -p unset unset 192.0.2.1 admin@example.com root@192.0.2.1
-        setup-endpoints 192.0.2.1 --glance-password unset --heat-password unset --neutron-password unset --nova-password unset keystone role-create --name heat_stack_user
-        user-config
-        setup-baremetal $NODE_CPU $NODE_MEM $NODE_DISK $NODE_ARCH seed
-        setup-neutron 192.0.2.2 192.0.2.3 192.0.2.0/24 192.0.2.1 ctlplane

 1. Allow the VirtualPowerManager to ssh into your host machine to power on vms: